arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 Use Arduino IoT Cloud back-end to control Things and devices via Arduino rest APIs in [Javascript](https://www.npmjs.com/package/@arduino/arduino-iot-client), [Python](https://pypi.org/project/arduino-iot-client/), or [Go](https://github.com/arduino/iot-client-go).
 With Arduino rest APIs, you will be able to manage up to 10 requests per second, guaranteeing stable data sharing.

 Leveraging the APIs, you can interact with any element of the Cloud: data, devices, dashboards and web properties.
-At the same time, APIs allows you to add the power to script, to create complex scenarios or to send and receive data from your custom or 3rd party service or mobile application.
+At the same time, APIs allow you to add the power to script, create complex scenarios or send and receive data from your custom service, 3rd party solution or mobile application.

 To use the APIs, you need to create an API Kei in the API Keys section of your Space.

 ***We strongly recommend you to add a Service Account role in to your Shared Space to create/manage/maintain API Keys Tokens.
-The Service Acocunt should not be linked to a personal email account, so that the API Keys which will be created do not risk to get lost if that email account is cancelled.***
+The Service Acocunt should not be linked to a personal email account, so that the API Keys which will be created do not risk getting lost if that email account is canceled.***

 ***If you want to start creating your own API Keys Token, take a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/arduino-iot-api) and [this documentation](https://www.arduino.cc/reference/en/iot/api/).***